Vidhya-Mani/APSRTC-Spring-Boot/README.md

 Created bus schedule dao to map bus start and end time.

-Mapping of schedule and route to a bus using bus_id from postman.
+Mapping of schedule and route to a bus using bus_id from postman

     http://localhost:9090/api/busDetail/4/map-schedule - POST
             {
             "registrationNumber": "KL31NN1234",
             "routeName": "routeBK",
             "startTime": "2023-12-01T21:00:00",
             "endTime": "2023-12-01T05:00:00"
             }

 Only admin will be able to map these information.

 Now the mapping of bus, schedule and route cannot be done when the start time and end time of a bus overlaps.
 Condition check before mapping.

-Displayed the Route wise bus details with bus reg number and type when hit from postman.
+Displayed the Route wise bus details with bus reg number and type when hit from postman

     http://localhost:9090/api/busDetail/buses-for-route?routeName=routeBK - GET

 DB DATA - COMPLETE LIST: